 Use abbreviations — "AI" finds AI Product Assistant

-Use synonyms — "inventory" finds My Products
+Use synonyms — "inventory" finds My Items

 Partial words work — "back" finds Backup Data and Restore Data